Communards: Deportation

-New Caledonia had become a French colony in 1853, but just ten years later it still only had 350 European colonists.
+New Caledonia had become a French colony in 1853, but ten years later it still only had 350 European colonists.
 After 1863, New Caledonia became the principal destination of convicts transported from France after French Guiana was deemed too unhealthy for people of European descent.
 Thereafter, convicts from France made up the largest number of arriving residents.
 During the busiest time of deportation, there were estimated to be about 50,000 total people on the island.
 This included 30,000 Kanak, 2,750 civilian colonists, 3,030 military personnel, 4,000 déportés (political criminals, including the Communards), 6,000 transportés (criminal convicts under the regular civil law), and 1,280 criminal convicts who had served their sentences but were still living on the island.
 There were four main penitentiary sites on the island, one of which, Isle of Pines (1870–1880), was for the Communards deportees exclusively.

 Sentences

 There were three sentences given out to the déportés: simple deportation, deportation to a fortified place, and deportation with forced labor.
 A simple deportation sentence was given to about two-thirds of the Communards.
 These people were sent to live in small villages on the Isle of Pines.
 Those sentenced to deportation to a fortified place were sent to the Ducos peninsula.
 About 300 Communards were sentenced to deportation with forced labor; these were the people convicted of crimes such as arson in addition to their political crimes.
 They were sent to be with the criminal convicts on the main island ('Grande Terre').
 Some prisoners’ sentences were changed by the local penal administrators, and some were changed by the French government after petitions for leniency.